fp-santos/fp-santos.github.io/_pages/positions.md

 ### Tasks and responsibilities:

-This project will be conducted at the Informatics Institute of the University of Amsterdam and will be supervised by Fernando P. Santos.
-The selected candidate will work at the [Socially Intelligent Artificial Systems (SIAS)](https://www.sias-uva.nl) group, in the new [Prosocial Dynamics Lab](/lab).
-The selected candidate is expected to:
+This project will be conducted at the Informatics Institute of the University of Amsterdam. the selected candidates will work at the [Socially Intelligent Artificial Systems (SIAS)](https://www.sias-uva.nl) group, in the new [Prosocial Dynamics Lab](/lab).
+The candidates are expected to:

 * Conduct independent research in the area(s) of multi-agent systems simulation, dynamics on complex networks, graph representation learning and/or recommendation algorithms (depending on the relevant position as described above);
 * Develop new (optimized) computational models and systematically evaluate them locally and in high performance computing clusters;